 - Wanted: In a world run by super villains, some of the politicians have to be on the take.

 - Watchmen gives us President Nixon on his fourth term, and reporters dead.
 We can trust the Comedian when he tells us that's a coincidence.

-- Astérix in Switzerland has the Roman governor of Condatum who took ridiculously large amounts of tax money in his province for his own purposes while only giving a meager to Rome.
+- Astérix in Switzerland has the Roman governor of Condatum who took ridiculously large amounts of tax money in his province for his own purposes while only giving a meager four or five gold pieces to Rome.
 The plot itself starts when an inspector from Rome came to his province to investigate this and he was poisoned by said governor, which ended up bringing Asterix and co. into the picture.

 - Transformers IDW comics featured a diverse corrupt Senate.
 With the Decepticons rising, Proteus issues some pretty harsh plans, hoping to stop the lower classes from rebelling by having the lobotomized, and killing anyone in his way (and even before the uprising, disfiguring and reprogramming any enemy of the corruption).
 Ratbat seeks to profit from the whole uprising.
 Decimus isn't as corrupt, simply set in the ways of the rich profiting over the poor.
 Shockwave may be the only non-corrupt senator, as he tries to stop the deaths and killings.
 Ironically, we learn that Senator Momus was in league with the Decepticons because...
 He hung out with poor people, and invited them to parties.